 |Emotional reasoning||We base logic on emotions|

 |Labeling||We adopt judgmental words to describe ourselves|

 |Personalization||We feel responsible for someone else’s mood w/o a reason|

 |Thought-action fusion||Mere thoughts feel like actual actions with consequences|

 1. All-or-None Thinking

 All or none thinking (aka dichotomous thinking, polarized thinking) is a common cognitive distortion that makes us think in extremes.
-Dichotomous thinking makes our thoughts black and white where we perceive events as either-or judgments – “I’m either successful or a total failure.” & “the date was the best date ever or worst date ever.”
-There is no in-between judgments or perceptions.
+Dichotomous thinking makes our thoughts black and white where we perceive events as either-or judgments – “I’m either successful or a total failure.” & “The date was the best date ever or worst date ever.”
+There are no in-between judgments or perceptions.

 These thoughts are also accompanied by related thoughts with words like always and never.
 For example, “You always dismiss what I am thinking.
 You never think about me.”
 All or none thinking makes us dismiss all events and draw absolute “final” conclusions about something based on very little evidence.

 All or none polarized thinking makes us judge people or ourselves as either totally good or totally bad.
 Similarly, events will either be great or a disaster.

 People often look at a small slice of information coming in from their senses, and they pay attention to an even smaller slice of memories they have formed.
 With mental filtering, we tend to focus on a small bit of detail, take it out of context, and filter out other relevant details, which eventually leads to inaccurate perception.
 It paints a highly negative or positive image of the world by highlighting either positive/negative information and ignoring negative/positive information at the same time.
 Our mental filter selects a small piece of reality, but we treat that small piece as the entire reality.
 This ultimately leads to an out-of-context interpretation/conclusion.